dragginzgame/mimic/README.md

 - `ulid` for the orm (serde doesn't work with it, so wrote a custom implementation)
 - `darling` for macro parsing
 - `remain` for alphabetical sorting to keep OCD at bay

-### Current Situation

-- Documentation is a disaster because it's evolving so quickly I just make it look neat and forget about actually writing useful documentation
-- TESTING
-- HUGE emphasis on macros which slows down the IDE but it's also what makes it so easy to write game design

-### Framework TODO

-- **TOO MANY CRATES** - frameworks do not wok this way
-- strum, candid, remain - is there anyway to wrap these without requiring the dependency to be specified in the upstream package
-- false positives in rust-analyzer with macros.
-Hopefully they go away in time.

 ### Testing TODO